sunnynguyen-ai/CS-499-Computer-Science-Capstone/code-review/README.md

 ## How to Use

 **For Course Submission:**
-- Video link provided for instructor access via Brightspace
+- Video accessible via YouTube link (no login required)
 - Comprehensive written analysis in index.md
 - Demonstrates systematic code analysis methodology

 **For Portfolio Presentation:**
+- Video accessible to anyone with link
-- Written summary accessible without Brightspace login
+- Written summary provides complete context
 - Clear identification of problems and solutions
 - Professional documentation of findings